SampleEnvironment/SECoP/protocol/issues/033c Include section about security and access control.rst

 stating the committees decision and list a few examples how both can be achieved by other means.

-One example could be to use SECoP over openTLS (see :RFC:`8446') to encrypt communication and restrict acces to those clients having the right certificates (depending on the TLS configuration).
+One example could be to use SECoP over openTLS (see :RFC:`8446`) to encrypt communication and restrict access to those clients having the right certificates (depending on the TLS configuration).

 Another example could a filter, which disallow certain accesses.